Jump to page content

 When taking a screenshot of Windows, the cursor is never included, which can be detrimental to your objective.
 Some screenshot tools will fake the cursor afterwards, but they never add the cursor shadow.
 I can’t find any screenshot tool that will draw a real or realistic cursor shadow, and the drop shadow effect cannot be replicated in Photoshop 7.

-Thus, I was forced to do it the hard way: install the free Virtual PC 2007 from Microsoft, install Windows 2000 afresh under virtualisation, and screenshot Virtual PC to capture the cursor.
-Then, use Photoshop to transfer the shadow from the image to the layer mask to create a 32-bit image.
-Although I’ve since moved on to Photoshop 7, it was not co-operating and I had to return to 5 to set up the layer mask to get the correct opacity level.
+Thus, I was forced to do it the hard way: install the free Virtual PC 2007 from Microsoft, install Windows 2000 afresh under virtualisation, and take screenshots of Virtual PC to capture the cursors.
+Then, I used Photoshop to transfer the shadow from the image to the layer mask to create a 32-bit image with the original shadow, making the image 100% authentic.

 Arrow, Vista Aero PNG PSD